-1. Dactyli of second and third legs lacking fringes, naked or nearly so 2 - Dactyli of second and third legs with distinct fringes of hairs on upper and lower margins 6 2.
-Lateral margin of carapace with epibranchial tubercle or spine 3 - Lateral margin of carapace lacking epibranchial tubercle or spine 4 3.
+1. Dactyli of second and third legs lacking fringes, naked or nearly so - Dactyli of second and third legs with distinct fringes of hairs on upper and lower margins $\theta$ 2.
+Lateral margin of carapace with epibranchial tubercle or spine - Lateral margin of carapace lacking epibranchial tubercle or spine 4 3.
 Carapace broader than long, with some low elevations.
 Meri of P2 and P3 with dorsal row of spines.
-Abdomen of male and female lacking distinct teeth 2 - Carapace longer than broad, with distinct tubercles.
+Abdomen of male and female lacking distinct teeth Carapace longer than broad, with distinct tubercles.
 Meri of P2 and P3 lacking dorsal spines or spinules.
-Abdomen of male and female with distinct teeth on third and fourth somites (also on second in male) e 4 Inner suborbital tooth much smaller than exorbital tooth Paradoring õ Inner suborbital tooth strong about as large as evorbital tooth 5 5 Cardiac region with X-shaned granular ridge.
-Third somite of male abdomen 0 0. with large tubercle on each side Philinnidorinn 0 Cardiac region smooth Third somite of male abdomen lacking high tubercles 2 Dorinnoides , 6 Caranage usually distinctly longer than bread.
-Front reaching well beyond ever , 0. bital tooth Dootyli of D2 and D2 with frings of long hoirs along upper and lower main backyn of r 2 and r 5 with minge of long hairs along upper and lower • Common and the stick of the state of the sta 2 • Carapace usually slightly wher than long.
+Abdomen of male and female with distinct teeth on third and fourth somites (also on second in male) 4.
+Inner suborbital tooth much smaller than exorbital tooth Inner suborbital tooth strong, about as large as exorbital tooth 5.
+Cardiac region with X-shaped granular ridge.
+Third somite of male abdomen with large tubercle on each side - Cardiac region smooth.
+Third somite of male abdomen lacking high tubercles 6.
+Carapace usually distinctly longer than broad.
+Front reaching well beyond exor- bital teeth.
+Dactyli of P2 and P3 with fringe of long hairs along upper and lower margins Carapace usually slightly wider than long.
 Front extending to or slightly beyond exorbital teeth.
-Dactyll of P2 and P3 with fringe of short hairs along upper and - s
+Dactyli of P2 and P3 with fringe of short hairs along upper and , , , , , , , , , , , , , , , , , , ,

 7. Gastric region with 5 separate prominences.
-Orbital margin, lateral to fissure, with erect spine - Gastric region with less than 5 separate prominences.
-Orbital margin unarmed

-Key to Genera of Dorippinae, Based on Male First Pleopods

-1. Gonopod short and broad, usually not more than 4 times as long as wide at base; often with basal lobe.
-[Apex simple, or with 2 rounded lobes, or with 4 or more short, irregular processes] - Gonopod slender, strongly curved, C- or S-shaped, more than 5 times as long as wide at base; without basal lobe.
-[Apex ending in 3 to 5 rounded or pointed lobes] 2.
+Orbital margin, lateral to fissure, with erect spine Key to Genera of Dorippinae, Based on Male First Pleopods 1.
+Gonopod short and broad, usually not more than 4 times as long as wide at base; often with basal lobe.
+[Apex simple, or with 2 rounded lobes, or with 4 or more short, irregular processes] 2 3 4 5.
 Gonopod straight, tip simple, blunt or pointed.
-Basal lobe present - Gonopod strongly curved, tip with 2, 4, or more lobes 3.
-Distal part of gonopod widening distally, tip acute, turned abruptly, often twisted - Distal part of gonopod a narrow, often tongue-shaped chitinous process with a huntly rounded tip sometimes with small lateral denticle Dorinne 4 Distal part of gonopod triangular, tip directed sideways, not twisted, distal margin broad - Distal part of gonopod ending in slender point, twisted inward and upward or hackward Dorippoides 5.
-Basal lobe present.
-Gonopod regularly curved.
-Tip of gonopod ending in 2 aur- icular lobes - Basal lobe absent.
-Gonopod angularly bent in middle.
-Tip of gonopod with 4 or more irregular processes.
-1 of which may be hook- or hammer-shaped Paradorippe 6.
-Gonopod S-shaped, with large, inverse, triangular subdistal lobe and recurved subdistal spine [Not represented in Indo-West Pacific region.] - Gonopod forming simple curve (C-shaped), subdistal lobe, if present, narrow and slender, without recurved subdistal spine 7.
-Gonopod ending in rounded tip overreached by 1 shorter and 1 longer, sharply pointed. tooth-like processes - Gonopod ending in blunt lobes, without spiniform processes 8.
-Gonopod ending in 3 short, broad, rounded lobes.
-No subdistal lobe present Gonorod ending in 2 elongate blunt lobes with slender narrow subdistal lobe on convex margin and shorter lobe on concave margin Hoibag new genus convex margin and shorter tope on concave margin netked, new genus
+Basal lobe present - icular lobes 6.
+Gonopod S-shaped, with large, inverse, triangular subdistal lobe and recurved subdistal spine - Gonopod forming simple curve (C-shaped), subdistal lobe, if present, narrow and slender, without recurved subdistal spine 7.
+Gonopod ending in rounded tip overreached by 1 shorter and 1 longer, sharply pointed, tooth-like processes - 8.
+Gonopod ending in blunt lobes, without spiniform processes - Gonopod ending in 2 elongate, blunt lobes, with slender, narrow, subdistal lobe on convex margin and shorter lobe on concave margin

-Remarks. - In addition to the records of fossils of Dorippe quadridens (Fabricius), Heikea japonica^{}(Von Siebold), and Paradorippe granulata (De Haan) cited below under "Fossil Record" in the accounts of those species, the following species of Dorippinae are known as fossils:
+Remarks. - In addition to the records of fossils of Dorippe quadridens (Fabricius), Heikea japonica (Von Siebold), and Paradorippe granulata (De Haan) cited below under "Fossil Record" in the accounts of those species, the following species of Dorippinae are known as fossils: